Sonia Olschanezky: Occupation and internment

 In May 1940, France was invaded by the German Army.
 After the French surrender, the new leader, Henri-Philippe Petain, cooperated in the persecution of the Jews in the country.

 In May 1942, orders were given for all Jewish men, women and children to wear a six-pointed yellow star on their clothing.
-The following month, Olschanezky was arrested and sent to the Drancy deportation camp, where she waited being sent to an extermination camp in Nazi Germany.
+The following month, Olschanezky was arrested and sent to the Drancy deportation camp near Paris.
+Many of the prisoners in Drancy were subsequently sent to extermination camps operated by Nazi Germany.

 Her mother contacted friends in Germany who managed to produce false papers that stated that Olschanezky had "economically valuable skills" needed for the war effort.
 On the production of the papers and the payment of money to a German official, Olschanezky was freed in the autumn of 1942.
 After her release she told her mother, that she felt she had to "do something to defend us.
 Others won’t do it for us.
 We must do it for ourselves."
 When her mother asked if she didn't think she had already lost enough, she replied that if everyone said that, no one would do anything.
 Through one of the families for whom she had worked, she met Jacques Weil, who would later become Olschanezky's fiancé, and found an opportunity to become a résistant.